ewjoachim/toml-combine/README.md

 ### Overrides

-Overrides define a set of condition where they apply (`when.<dimension> = "<value>"`) and the values that are overridden when they're applicable.
+Overrides define a set of condition where they apply (`when.<dimension> = "<value>"`) and the values that are overridgden when they're applicable.

 - In case 2 overrides are applicable and define a value for the same key, if one is more specific than the other (e.g. env=prod,region=us is more specific than env=prod) then